Thailand Phuket

 • Budget: Casa Jip Guesthouse – Large rooms with a central (and quiet!) location in Patong.

-Search for the cheapest and best hotels at Patong Beach here (adlink).
+Search for the best hotels at Patong Beach here (adlink).

 Rosewood Phuket villa

-If you’re looking for a private villa with a pool in an exclusive resort setting, Rosewood Phuket is the perfect choice. ©Rosewood Phuket (adlink)
+If you’re looking for a private villa with a pool in an exclusive resort setting, Rosewood Phuket can be the perfect choice. ©Rosewood Phuket (adlink)

 Phuket Marriott Resort & Spa drone image with the beach on